 In September 2017 Almond Hill Junior School entered an exciting phase of expansion with the opening of our new building Acorn House with the school increasing from 2 form of entry to 3 form of entry over a four- year period.
-By September 2020 we will become a 3 form entry school.
+In September 2020 we finally became a 3 form entry school.

-We now have three forms of entry in Years 3 and 4 and both of these year groups are accommodated in Oak House.
-We have three forms of entry in Year 5 and two in Year 6 and these are located in Acorn House.
+We now have three forms of entry acorss all year groups.
+Year 3 and 4 are accommodated in Oak House and Year 5 and 6 are located in Acorn House.

 We ask all owners of vehicles to be highly vigilant when using this facility.